 The minimum requirement is applied to all TAB connectors, the procedure is repeated until all TAB connectors necessary to demonstrate conformance have been tested; see subclause 7.1.

-1) Connect TAB connector to measurement equipment as shown in subclause D.2.1.
+1) Connect TAB connector to measurement equipment as shown in annex D.2.1.
 All TAB connectors not under test shall be terminated.

 2) Set all TAB connectors declared in the same RAT and operating band to transmit a signal according to subclause 4.12.2 at manufacturers declared rated output power PRated,c,TABC.